GeoSpatialyst/homepage/_pages/course.md

 * Registration deadline: <span style="color:#CB4335">23rd July 2021</span>
 {: style="text-align: left;"}

-The cost to participate in this course is 40 USD.
+The cost to participate in this course is 40 USD, and you will be contacted about payment after you register.
 {: style="text-align: left;"}

 ### Course Objectives